Policy

 Guidance: Subsequent child – section 18A assessment by social worker

-Tamariki in the care, custody or sole guardianship of the Oranga Tamariki chief executive have specifically identified needs which must be covered in all needs assessments relating to them.
+Tamariki and rangatahi in the care, custody or sole guardianship of the Oranga Tamariki chief executive have specifically identified needs that must be covered as we continue to build our understanding.

 The areas of need are: